yquemener/pymumble/README.md

 The **Python 2** version is available in the [master branch](https://github.com/azlux/pymumble/tree/master).
 It's working!
 But since we have moved on to Python 3, the Python 2 version will not receive future improvements.

+## CHANGELOG
+The changelog is available on the release note.

 List of applications using `pymumble`
 -----
 For a client application example, you can check this list :